|

 gained over the years from books, articles, and acquaintances made vie

-Ranch for helping me proofread this, and keep it correct and yet
+Ranch for helping me proofread this, and keep it fairly correct and yet

 simple!